esa/NIDN/README.rst

 ----------------

-Apart from all the contributors to this repository, we would like to thank José Llorents M., Dario Izzo, and João Cunha.
+Apart from all the contributors to this repository, we would like to thank José Llorents Montolio, Dario Izzo, and João Cunha.